 Since 2012, it’s taken over the streets of Downtown Boise with a five-day celebration of music, art, culture and community.
 The festival has become a hotspot for up-and-coming bands in the Pacific Northwest and an emerging stop along the nationwide festival circuit.

-While Treefort is typically hosted in late March, the festival is moving to September 23-27 in 2020.
+While Treefort is typically hosted in late March, the festival is moving to September 22-26, 2021.
 Like many other music festivals and large events across the country, Treefort is being postponed to help prevent the spread of the Coronavirus (COVID-19).

 Despite all the praise it’s earned in Newsweek, Uproxx and music blogs, Treefort still remains a festival that’s “cool, but doesn’t know it’s cool” — and we’ll give you six reasons why.